whitelunarium/pages_fork/hacks/west-coast/ai/submodule_1.md

 ## The Central Concept of AI

-Central Dogma and workflow of AI
+Central Dogma and workflow of AI - Core Functionality